 - Role-playing – BDSM often involves role-playing, but if you find that S&M scenes aren’t up your alley, you can still try out playing another role in the bedroom.
 Doctor and patient or teacher and students are common scenarios, you can get more roleplaying inspiration here.

 - Other people – Like any other suggestion on this list, having sex with other people isn’t for everyone.
-But some people really like swinging or have enjoyed having a threesome.
-You might be surprised how many people are polyamorous or have an open marriage, too.
+But some people really like swinging or having an open relationship or have enjoyed having a threesome.
+You might be surprised how many people are polyamorous or have an open marriage to their sex life exciting, too.
 If you’re not into having sex with other people, you may want to have them watch while you have sex or turn the tables and watch someone else.

 - Media – Porn, erotica, or even your favorite movie with a sexy scene can enhance your sex life.
 Try reading a sexy scene to your partner (even one you wrote yourself!), mimicking what you see on the TV, or taking sex photos and videos.
 Just be careful not to share them online.